 Help the evil net!

 And I don't understand why you always have to discuss the same stuff on the former: namely that the internet is bad and whether we don't all have the feeling that “it somehow goes down” (original soundtracks from the audience) (By the way, the questioner meant that Facebook is pulling culture down ...).

 And that's where Alt-68er Langhans did not join in: The Internet was a cultural achievement that made him very happy, he let the surprised listener know.
 Rainer Langhans - apparently one who has strapped it.

 Prejudices are independent of age

-What I also do not understand is what that always has to do with age: There are older very internet-savvy people and early 20-year-olds who throw me at a lecture to the head "Since every farmer can blog".
-Peter Kruse has also shown that in the Republica 2010.
+What I also do not understand is what it always has to do with age: There are older, very internet-savvy people and early 20s who throw a lecture at my head “Every farmer can blog there”.
+Peter Kruse presented it differently at Republica 2010.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).